cimplival/Pesapal/README.md

 ### Add this package using Composer

-From the command line inside your project directory, simply type:
+Add the following line to your composer.json

+`"nesbot/carbon": "2.24 as 2.25.1"`

+NB: version of nesbot/carbon might be different

+Run the following line:

+`composer dump-autoload`

+Then lastly run the following line:

-`composer require cimplival/pesapal`
+`composer require cimplival/pesapal "dev-master"`

 ### Update your config